ace-compiler/ace-compiler/README.md

 We provide instructions to enable the evaluation of the artifact associated with our CGO'25 Tool Paper, titled "ACE: An FHE Compiler Framework for Automating Neural Network Inference."
 This paper presents ACE, an FHE compiler that converts ONNX models into equivalent FHE models to perform encrypted inference.

-ACE is the first FHE compiler to automatically compile ONNX models to C/C++ using CKKS for CPUs.
-It has been evaluated with various ResNet models, including ResNet110, the most complex used in FHE compiler research.
-Developed as an open-source tool with 44-man months of engineering from several experts, ACE is set to significantly benefit the compiler community in this critical area.
+Let us rephrase slightly a paragraph from our author response for this CGO'25 tool paper: ACE is the first FHE compiler to automatically compile ONNX models to C/C++ using the CKKS scheme for CPUs.
+It has been evaluated using a series of six ResNet models, including ResNet110, the most complex model employed in FHE compiler research.
+Developed as an open-source tool through 44 man-months of collaborative engineering by several experts, ACE is poised to significantly benefit the compiler community in this critical area.

 In our evaluation, we compared the ACE compiler with expert hand-tuned implementations using six ResNet models: ResNet-[20|32|44|56|110] on CIFAR-10 and ResNet-32 on CIFAR-100 (referred to as ResNet-32*).
 The objective of this artifact evaluation is to reproduce our results, presented in Figures 5-7 and Tables 9-10:
 - **Figure 5**: Compile times achieved by ACE